Ppaperr/ninjalegends/README.md

-# ninjalegends
+# Ninja Legends
-Roblox Ninja Legends script
+This script is a simple Ninja Legends auto farm script, etc.